-- 1. Access the Main Menu of the router at http://192.168.0.1. - 2.
-Under the Maintenance heading, select the Router Status link. - 3.
-Click the Connection Status button. - 4.
-If all of the steps indicate "OK" then your PPPoE or PPPoA connection is up and working. - 5.
-If any of the steps indicates "Failed", you can attempt to reconnect by clicking "Connect".
-The wireless-N modem router will continue to attempt to connect indefinitely.
+- 1. Access the main menu of the router at http://192.168.0.1. - 2.
+Under Maintenance, select Router Status. - 3.
+Click Connection Status.

+If all of the steps indicate "OK" then your PPPoE or PPPoA connection is up and working.

+If any of the steps indicates "Failed", you can attempt to reconnect by clicking Connect.
+The wireless modem router will continue to attempt to connect indefinitely.

-If you cannot connect after several minutes, you may be using an incorrect Service Name, User Name or Password.
+If you cannot connect after several minutes, you may be using an incorrect service name, user name, or password.
 There also may be a provisioning problem with your ISP.

-Unless you connect manually, the wireless-N modem router will not authenticate using PPPoE or PPPoA until data is transmitted to the network.
+Unless you connect manually, the wireless modem router will not authenticate using PPPoE or PPPoA until data is transmitted to the network.